jjnether/obsidian_backup/jnetherton/DA/_Misc - DA.md

 `SV02PU := 5 cycles`
 - Can this be lowered?
 It is here to try and account for variation in upstream mechanism not opening all phases/extinguishing the Arc at the same time, but has to be short enough to not be over ridden by a three phase trip operation
 ---
+Internal CT Ratings:
+- 1000:1 CT

+- The burden of the CT is 12.5VA

+- Meets accuracy requirements of IEEE to C50

+- Meets accuracy requirements of IEC to 5P10

+- 500:1 CT

+- The burden of the CT is 5VA

+- Meets accuracy requirements of IEEE to C20

+- Meets accuracy requirements of IEC to 5P10

+- 400:1 CT

+- The burden of the CT is 2.5VA

+- Meets accuracy requirements of IEEE to C10

+- Meets accuracy requirements of IEC to 2P10

+- 200:1 CT

+- The burden of the CT is 1.25VA

+- Meets accuracy requirements of IEEE to C5

+- Meets accuracy requirements of IEC to 2P10

+---
 - If 651 is powered but doesn't seem to be turning on, hit `TARGET RESET` and it should wake from sleep

 POTT = Permissive overreach transfer trip